 Love of design & style in all things: fashion, art, culture, music, food, film, craftsmanship in any form, interiors, architecture & life.

-Any pictures of artworks in galleries shown are taken with permission from gallery personnel and/or artist.
-Images from museums are taken where there were no visible postings prohibiting photography.
-All articles and photography by Avril Ives all rights reserved.
+Any pictures of artworks shown are taken in a public setting, taken with permission from venue and/or artist.
+This site makes no claim on any copyright works shown and does not seek to internationally infringe on any copyright and/or patents.
+Images from all venues are taken where there was no visible posting prohibiting photography.
+All rights reserved.

 Email: designandstylereport@gmail.com